segurvita/swagger-rm-example/README.md

 # Purpose

-The purpose of this library is to avoid errors that occure when importing a swagger file into Amazon API Gateway like below.
+The purpose of this library is to avoid errors that occur when importing a swagger file into Amazon API Gateway like below.

 ```bash
 errors : [Invalid model schema specified.
 Unsupported keyword(s): ["example"]]